 The merger is anticipated to be accounted for as a pooling of interests by Summit.
-The results of this accounting treatment are shown in the unaudited combined pro forma financial data included on pages 10 through 18 of this proxy statement/prospectus.
+The results of this accounting treatment are shown in the unaudited combined pro forma financial data included on pages 10 through 18 of this document.